 These varieties can have seeds or no seeds.
 Some good varieties of orange watermelons to check out are:

 - Yellow doll

 Seedless watermelons are a great option if you’re someone who hates spitting out those pesky seeds.
-Just know that seedless watermelons do have tiny seeds, which are more difficult to notice.
+They aren’t technically seedless – they do have tiny seeds, but they’re difficult to notice.

 These watermelons usually weigh between 10 and 20 pounds and take 80 or more days to mature.
 Varieties of seedless watermelon are:

 This type of watermelon is usually referred to as an ‘icebox watermelon’ because you can keep them in the icebox and is enough for one to two people.
 Watermelons from this category usually only reach 5 to 15 pounds.